 - The settlement letter must reference that the account being satisfied in full i.e. “settled”, “settlement of this account”, “accepted as settlement in full”, “paid in full”.

-The letter will have other general information such as disclosures about settling debt.
+The letter will have other general information, such as disclosures about settling debt.
 Creditors and collectors put this information in to cover themselves.
-The bullet items above are what you want to see in a settlement letter to cover yourself.
+The bulleted items above are what you want to see in a settlement letter to cover yourself.

-Settling with a third party debt collector means you must get the above details documented before remitting any payment towards the agreement.
-If the above bullet items are missing from your settlement letter you should request a different letter be sent to you that meets the above specifications.
+Settling with a third-party debt collector means you must get the above details documented before remitting any payment towards the agreement.
+If the above bulleted items are missing from your settlement letter, you should request a different letter be sent to you that meets the above specifications.

-Setting up payment agreement dates without the letter.
+Setting up an agreement with without a letter.

 Some of the large banks will not release a settlement letter to you until your payment arrangements are set up in their computer system.
 They will request that you give them specific electronic or ACH payment information over the phone first.
 Should you agree to this?
 Yes, in some instances.

-If you are experiencing a creditor or collection agency holding back sending you a settlement letter, be sure to post about that in the comments below to get feedback about how each one of your creditors deals with this prior to settling, or negotiating your agreement and setting dates for payment.
-This way you know what to expect beforehand, or can navigate the negotiation and settlement process of a specific account with more confidence.
+If you’re experiencing a creditor or collection agency holding back sending you a settlement letter, be sure to post about that in the comments below to get feedback about how each one of your creditors deals with this prior to settling, or negotiating your agreement and setting dates for payment.
+This way, you know what to expect beforehand, or can navigate the negotiation and settlement process of a specific account with more confidence.